 Another benefit is that every time a customer buys from you, it strengthens your relationship with them.
 When you nurture and build relationships with customers, they become an advocate and cheerleader for your business.
+This is more important than ever with the pandemic affecting customer loyalty.
 You may never know how many new customers buy from you because a satisfied, loyal customer recommended your product or service.
 It’s marketing that you don’t ever receive a bill for.

 Increasing Retention with Current Customers

 Now that you know why it’s important to spend time and energy on current customers, let’s look at some easy ways to do it.

 #1 Offer Customers a Discount or Deal for Additional Purchases

 While you don’t want to give out discounts willy-nilly and cut too far into your profits, a discount or deal can go a long way to bring back customers who haven’t made a purchase for a while.
 You can choose to offer a percent off or a specific dollar amount off.
 There’s no right or wrong way to offer a discount or a deal.
 Many different discount strategies exist to keep ecommerce retention strong.
 See which one works better for your store.